sharpicx/dotfiles/README.md

 * [Aditya Shakya](https://github.com/adi1090x)
   thanks for your great work!
 * [Rizqi Nur Assyaufi](https://github.com/bandithijo)
-  thanks for teaching me for the arch installation, now i already have sharpened my knowledge because of your article, that's cool!
+  thanks for teaching me about the arch installation, now i already have sharpened my knowledge because of your article, that's cool!
 * [Harry Elrc](https://github.com/owl4ce)
   inspiring me up about how linux ricing looks like at his blog, even tho the start chapter was a lil bit tricky!